 Horse camp combined with prep for our show on Sunday means that my days have been long, hot, and exhausting.
 The Trainer jammed a couple of extra lessons in this week (even though they clear the lesson schedule for horse camp, because she’s just that spectacular), so The Show Buddy and I had a chance to polish our coursework.
 Here’s what my week looked like:

 Monday and Tuesday were boring.
 I was too hot Monday afternoon, so I ended up just having a very short walk/trot ride before I went home.
 Tuesday I practiced my braids for the show and then went for a short w/t/c bareback jaunt (with a bareback pad, because black breeches + palomino = no).

 Wednesday morning I practiced my braids again and we did a quick fifteen minute bareback session at the working trot.
 That night we also had a jump lesson.
 The Trainer set up two jumps and then combined equitation patterns with the line (like a hunter hack class).
 We had some awesome figure 8’s, simple lead changes, and halts.
 She also threw in my first 2’0″ oxer, which was an exercise in not dying.
-We had a nice stretch of hand gallop in the pattern, too, but it was really hot and my breeches were soaked with sweat by the time we were done.

 I could describe the fall in all of its glorious detail, but here’s a convenient GIF instead:

 At some point I remembered to say, “Whoa, Pony!” and she stopped and held me up for all of a few milliseconds until she decided I was just too heavy, bless her little soul.
 She set me down unceremoniously in the dirt, where I immediately sprang up and fixed The Pony’s bridle, since I had pulled most of the headstall off of her ears in the process of belly-sliding my way down her neck.

 Of course, then we had to find my crop, which was buried in the dirt after my failure of a fall…